It’s that time again- time to get your Marketing Calendar ready for a new year!

 Here’s something to keep in mind for these last three event initiatives.
 If you spend the time and money to create a video, TV or radio spot, make sure to post them on your website and social media accounts for maximum exposure.

-Here’s what Cindy Ratzlaff, a small business expert, had to say about the value and key points of letting your calendar help guide your company.
+Here’s what Cindy Ratzlaff, a small business expert, had to say about the value and key points of letting your calendar help guide your company and its marketing efforts.
 It’s a great summary to keep in mind:

 “A good marketing calendar should incorporate all of your marketing activity and include detailed week by week activities for at the upcoming quarter, highlights for the next two quarters and broad strokes for the final yearly quarter.